kaz-utashiro/greple/README.md

     lines contains `foo` and `bar`, and highlight `baz` if exists.

         greple -e foo -e bar -t baz

+    Since it does not affect the bare pattern argument, you can add the highlighting word to the end of the command argument as follows.

+        greple foo file
+        greple foo file -t bar
+        greple foo file -t bar -t baz

 - **-r** _pattern_, **--must**=_pattern_